Keep on moving on

 Our Regional Services Co-ordinators can help you to access the equipment and financial support you may need.
 We also advocate on your behalf to allow you to qualify for a greater range of assistance devices under the Ontario Assistive Devices Program (ADP) and to increase the amount of ADP support you may receive in acquiring and repairing equipment.
 We continue to advocate for greater access to mobility devices – check out Access to Mobility Devices.

 The Ontario Assistive Devices Program (ADP)

 As you explore the range of assistive devices that best suit your injury and life plans, the issue of cost will also play a role.
-The ADP helps people with long-term physical disabilities pay for customized equipment, such as wheelchairs, and specialized supplies, such as those used with ostomies.
+The ADP helps people with long-term physical disabilities pay for customized equipment, such as wheelchairs and other mobility devices, by covering 75% of the eligible cost.
+ADP will also help with the cost of various daily living devices and specialized supplies used for health and personal care.
 You qualify for support if you are an Ontario resident, have a valid Health Card and have a disability requiring the equipment or supplies for six months or longer.

 Choose Cortree for powerful online learning on Choosing a Wheelchair.